Designing a Data Grid System That Actually Works

 Why this mattered

 Picture this: A city administrator opens three different tools in our product suite to manage municipal projects.
 In one, clicking a column header sorts the data.
 In another, they need to find a dropdown menu.
-In the third, sorting doesn't work at all.
-On their phone?
-The tables are completely unusable.
+In the third, there's no sorting option.

 After twelve years of organic growth, our product suite had evolved into a patchwork of 15+ different table implementations.
 Each product team had built their own solution, and our users were paying the price.